-10 Special Considerations for Growing the Perfect Container Garden
+10 Special Considerations for Planning the Perfect Container Garden

 Container gardening

-Want to grow a garden, but only have a small space?
+Want to grow a garden but only have a small space?
 Container gardening can be the answer!
-Consider these important factors, and you’ll be on your way to your best garden yet.
+Consider these important factors when planning, and you’ll be on your way to your best garden yet.

 Container gardening on deck